jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Install-Agent.md

 ## Agent Installation

-Installation of Agent in Linux is supported only
+Installation of Agent in Linux is supported only.

 **Install**

-Agent status will be automatically obtained when creating an application/deployment group and selecting the deployment target.
+Agent status will be automatically obtained when creating/editing a deployment group and selecting the deployment target.

 For manual installation, please log in the machine which is intended to be installed/is abnormal and execute commands below depending on regions of the Virtual Machines.